 Hi friends, Scott Mabe here again.
 I know we’ve talked about many technical things in my past blogs.
 Today, we’re going to get more personal and look at your own cloud journey as an AWS-certified IT pro.
 I’ve traveled that path myself.

 I started my own cloud computing career in 2011.
 It's been a long and winding road getting to where I am today.
-I doubt that I would know as much as I do about cloud solutions with Amazon Web Services (AWS) had I not started to study for its certifications.
+I doubt that I would know as much as I do about cloud solutions with Amazon Web Services (AWS) and its cloud computing platform had I not started to study for its certifications.

 AWS Certifications Are Life-Changing